MarcDiethelm/xtc/Documentation.md

 ## Template Development and Integration Into Other Backends

-Node-terrific implements some features to help with template integration into different backend systems.
+xtc implements some features to help with template integration into different backend systems.

 ### Project overview